-Adriana Pierce is a dancer, choreographer, actor, and instructor based in New York City.
-She was recently seen in the original cast of Broadway's 2018 revival of Rodger's and Hammerstein's Carousel at the Imperial Theater, as well as the FX mini series, Fosse/Verdon.
-In December 2020 you can catch her in Steven Spielberg's film remake of West Side Story.
+Adriana Pierce (she/her) is a dancer, choreographer, and actor based in New York City.
+She was recently seen in the original cast of Broadway's 2018 revival of Rodgers and Hammerstein's Carousel at the Imperial Theater, as well as the FX mini series, Fosse/Verdon.
+You can catch her in Steven Spielberg's film remake of West Side Story, premiering December, 2021.

-Pierce began her professional dance career as an apprentice with New York City Ballet at Lincoln Center’s David H. Koch Theatre, The Kennedy Center, and the Saratoga Performing Arts Center, and completed seven seasons with Miami City Ballet under the direction of Edward Villella and Lourdes Lopez.
+Pierce began her professional dance career as an apprentice with New York City Ballet, and completed seven seasons with Miami City Ballet under the direction of Edward Villella and Lourdes Lopez.
 She attended the School of American Ballet as a scholarship student and graduated from the Professional Performing Arts School in 2007.

-Pierce first began choreographing dance for musical theater and modern/contemporary projects, creating her first strictly balletic works for the School of American Ballet’s Annual Student Choreography Workshop.
+Pierce first began choreographing dance for musical theater and modern/contemporary projects, and created her first strictly balletic works for the School of American Ballet’s Annual Student Choreography Workshop.
 In Miami, Pierce sought projects which encouraged collaboration between art forms, including a performance piece for the annual O, Miami Poetry Festival, which was featured during Miami City Ballet’s Dance at the Walls event.
-In March 2014, Pierce choreographed and curated the cross-disciplinary Movements with dancers from the Miami City Ballet and fellows from the New World Symphony.
+In March 2014, she curated and choreographed for the cross-disciplinary Movements with dancers from the Miami City Ballet and fellows from the New World Symphony.

-Adriana Pierce is a proud member of Ring of Keys, an arts advocacy organization that promotes the hiring of musical theatre professionals - onstage and off - who self-identify as queer women, transgender, and gender non-conforming artists.
+Adriana is also a proud member of Ring of Keys, an artist service organization that fosters community and visibility for musical theatre artists - onstage and off - who self-identify as queer women, transgender, and gender non-conforming artists.